 Tabular Editor 3: January 2026 Release

-• Tabular Editor now supports multiple languages in its user interface.
-You can now use Tabular Editor 3 in 5 new languages: Spanish, Chinese, German, Japanese, and French.
+• New UI languages: Tabular Editor 3 is now available in five new languages: Spanish, Chinese, German, Japanese, and French.

-• BPA rules now come built-in to the application.
-Built-in Best Practice rules enable every developer on your team to align with vetted, authorized best practices.
+• Built-in BPA rules: Best Practice rules are now included with the application, helping every developer align with vetted, authorized practices.

 This summary is produced by the author, and not by AI.